canonical/launchpad-manual/docs/user/how-to/launchpadlib/using-launchpadlib.rst

 To get read-write access to Launchpad, or to see a user's private data, you'll need to get an OAuth credential for that user.
-If you're writing an application that the user will run on their own computer, this is easy: just call the ``Launchpad.login_with()`` method.
+If you're writing an application need to get an OAuth credential for that user.
+If you're writing an application that the user will run on their own computer, just call the ``Launchpad.login_with()`` method.

 This method takes two important arguments: the name of your application, and